Metrics quickstart

 .

-Let's create the two ServiceMonitors named kubewarden-controller
+You can create two ServiceMonitors named kubewarden-controller

 and kubewarden-policy-server

-default prometheus instance installed by the Helm chart.
-For that, you can create the following values file:
+default Prometheus instance installed by the Helm chart.

 cat <<EOF > kube-prometheus-stack-values.yaml